 What is up for decision?

 Expect to hear a lot about mitigation (reducing emissions), adaptation to the changing climate and loss and damage.
 The Paris Agreement (2015) set out a mechanism to reduce greenhouse gas emissions.
-Each country has to prepare a plan (called its nationally determined contribution or NDC) to set out how it will reduce greenhouse gas emissions.
-NDCs have to be revised and strengthened every five years and the Glasgow CoP is five years on from Paris.
-Unless the commitments in the current NDCs are strengthened and put into effect urgently there is no hope of limiting global warming to 2°C let alone 1.5°C.
+Every country prepared a plan (called a nationally determined contribution or NDC) setting out its commitment to reduce greenhouse gas emissions.
+NDCs are revised and strengthened every five years with CoP26 seeing the first revision.
+Unless the current NDCs are strengthened it will be very impossible to limit global warming to 2°C let alone 1.5°C.

 How can we get involved?